Essential to American freedom and happiness.

 Substantive Due Process

 Reliance on the Due Process Clause to selectively incorporate the rights of national citizenship against the states is the leading cause of the rise of the ‘living Constitution.’
 The Due Process Clause has no natural limits.
-Attempting to convert it into a source of substantive personal rights, and even ‘fundamental’ constitutional rights, has led the Court to do both too little and too much: on the one hand, to leave some of our enumerated constitutional rights unincorporated against the states, while, on the other, incorporating a potentially endless list of unenumerated rights against the states, in violation of the Ninth and Tenth Amendments. /6
+Attempting to convert it into a source of substantive personal rights, and even ‘fundamental’ constitutional rights, has led the Court to do both too little and too much: to leave some of our enumerated constitutional rights unincorporated against the states while incorporating a potentially endless list of unenumerated rights against the states, in violation of the Ninth and Tenth Amendments. /6

 In the Cruikshank case (1876), the Supreme Court effectively rendered the Privileges or Immunities Clause a dead letter by asserting that the Clause does not incorporate any enumerated rights against the states and that there are almost no privileges or immunities inherent in national citizenship.
 This reading is overly narrow and extremely harmful.